 It’s the digital equivalent of the being the person in the corner staring at your phone.

 Guild can help you connect professionally with others, network and uncover new opportunities, so a feature we put a lot of thought into is your profile section.
 It’s your professional shop window, personal brand and elevator pitch in one.

 Your Guild profile should give strangers enough information to have a meaningful conversation with you: “Ah, I see you worked at X do you know Emma?”, or “That's a really interesting career change from comms to UX.
 Why the change?”
 "You write about female senior leadership, I'd really like to know more."

-Here’s how to create the perfect Guild profile in five easy steps:
+Here’s how to create the perfect Guild profile in eight easy steps:

 1.Show your face

 Just because we’re typing not talking, it doesn’t mean that online communities should be devoid of human interaction.
 A good (and appropriate) professional profile photo, should represent who you are.
 A profile picture builds trust and makes you look approachable.
 It doesn't have to be stuffy.

 A professional headshot is great if you have it.
 But if you don’t, choose a picture of yourself that you like so you’re comfortable with it being seen by people you don’t know (yet!).
 Remember, most Guild users will be using a mobile phone and your profile photo will pop up in comments and DMs, so an in-focus, closely cropped head and shoulders image is best, like Aimen Chouchane's excellent photo.